Menu

 Martin Lewis, the founder of MoneySavingExpert.com and a renowned financial expert, advocates for equity release to unlock value from your home.
 He believes it can be beneficial when used responsibly and cautiously in certain circumstances.

-He has said that if you consider taking out an equity release product, you should always seek independent advice first, shop around for the best deal available, and ensure you understand all its terms and conditions before signing up.
+He has said that if you consider taking out an equity release product, you should always seek independent advice first, shop for the best deal available, and ensure you understand all its terms and conditions before signing up.

 Ultimately, he believes that equity release can be a great way to access the money you need while remaining in your home.